symbol/symbol-docs/source/concepts/mosaic.rst

     :delim: ;

     0x00; No flags present.
-    0x01; The mosaic supply is mutable.
+    0x01; Mosaic supports supply changes even when mosaic owner owns partial supply.
-    0x02; The mosaic is transferable.
+    0x02; Mosaic supports transfers between arbitrary accounts.
+When not set, mosaic can only be transferred to and from mosaic owner.

 .. _mosaic-supply-change-direction: